game-of-nfts/gon-testnets/README.md

 Participants will utilize all GoN testnets for feature-testing, and for completing multiple tasks.

-💬 Event coordinators will be available in the [Cosmos Network Discord](https://discord.gg/cosmosnetwork)  #🎨・GAME-OF-NFTS
+💬 Event coordinators will be available in the [Cosmos Network Discord](https://discord.gg/cosmosnetwork) #🐇┇gon-testnet channel

-There will be scoreboard, discord channel, and more supporting services to be provided during the event.
+📍 A leaderboard will be available at https://interchainnfts.dev/gon/scorecard.html

-## How to Join
+## Join & Evidence Submission

-Fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfIhkXzOUTNu5R2cueCSt-_0Dic4MdsF193I9GSx64YTqNyWw/viewform) to register in the Phase 1.

-After initial screening, participants will be invited to the #🐇┇gon-testnet channel in the Cosmos Discord Server to start coordinating your participation.
+According to information provided via the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfIhkXzOUTNu5R2cueCSt-_0Dic4MdsF193I9GSx64YTqNyWw/viewform), eligible participants have been invited into [Cosmos Network Discord](https://discord.gg/cosmosnetwork) #🐇┇gon-testnet channel to start coordinating your participation.

-## Evidence

-Before you start, please submit qualification evidence according to the guidance provided at [gon-evidence](https://github.com/game-of-nfts/gon-evidence).
+Before you start competition, please kindly check the join & evidence submission guidance provided at [gon-evidence](https://github.com/game-of-nfts/gon-evidence).
+ - Step 1.
+You need to submit [qualification evidence](https://github.com/game-of-nfts/gon-evidence#qualification-evidence-submission) to upload basic infomation
+ - Step 2.
+After that, you need to add each [task evidence](https://github.com/game-of-nfts/gon-evidence#task-evidence-submission) into your own `info` sheet as required and submit for verification and scoring
+ - Step 3.
+For special award application, you should submit issues based on [award evidence](https://github.com/game-of-nfts/gon-evidence#award-application) for judging
+ - Step 4.
+During the testing phase, if you find a bug/issue, please report based on [bug submission](https://github.com/game-of-nfts/gon-evidence#bug-submission)

 In order to verify the authenticity of identity, ensure fairness of the game, and protect participants' rights in receiving points and claiming rewards, please make sure to submit evidence as required.

 *Please note that all submissions will be public, so please make sure to **create new addresses of test chains** to participate in the public testing.*

+## Disclaimers
+ 1. The final number of points awarded to each participant is at the discretion of the testnet judges.
+ 2. The timeline for all stages and rounds may change depending on the outcome of previous activities.
+ 3. Available tasks/awards and points may be adjusted during the course of the testnet program.
+ 4. All evidence submitted for points must be submitted to [gon-evidence](https://github.com/game-of-nfts/gon-evidence) as required.

 ## Timeline